Establishing a culture of diversity and commemorating Black History Month

 Mixed males and females laughing and clapping

-As the first vice president and people and diversity officer at Delta Dental of Illinois, and a Black woman, shaping and driving our company’s diversity, equity and inclusion (DE&I) journey has been an incredible experience.
+As the first vice president and people and diversity officer at Delta Dental of Illinois, and a Black woman, shaping and driving our company’s diversity, equity, and inclusion (DE&I) journey has been an incredible experience.
 At Delta Dental of Illinois, DE&I doesn’t just mean hiring, retaining, and promoting diverse talent, it also means creating an environment where all employees feel seen, heard, respected, understood, and motivated to contribute.
-We strive to be a safe place where constructive two-way communication and cross-cultural understanding empowers all employees to be authentic.
-This enables employees to better connect with and understand each other, our clients and those in the communities we serve.
+We strive to be a safe place where constructive two-way communication and cross-cultural understanding empower all employees to be authentic.
+This enables employees to better connect with and understand each other, our clients, and those in the communities we serve.

-Our commitment to DE&I is built upon our company values of respect, integrity, accountability, collaboration and corporate citizenship.
+Our commitment to DE&I is built upon our company values of respect, integrity, accountability, collaboration, and corporate citizenship.
 While we have made great strides, we recognize we have more work to do, and our corporate diversity journey is just beginning.
 Acknowledging, learning from, and appreciating our differences is the foundation of an inclusive culture.

 Our first lunch and learn took place earlier this month and featured special guest Shanta Nurullah, a musician (she plays sitar, bass and mbira), artist and storyteller.
 Showcasing her talents, Ms. Nurullah used instruments, song and spoken word to depict the journey of Black Americans in our nation.
 She told personal stories, including that of her great grandmother who was enslaved in this country, and encouraged us all to engage in courageous conversations with our families to learn our personal place in history.
 While uncomfortable at times, Ms. Nurullah was unapologetic about our country’s history and current struggles with race; however, her optimism for our future is undeniable.
 She summed it up perfectly, “It’s all about seeing each other as fellow human beings.
 Educate yourself, your children, your grandchildren to create a world that works for all of us.”
 More information about Nurullah and her work, including the schedule for her upcoming shows, can be found on her website.